 Pick your poison, we all enjoy a little (or a lot) booze from time to time, but have you ever thought about what actually goes into making the drinks that spice up our nightlife or mend broken hearts?
-There’s a story behind every single vodka Redbull, and a farmer that grew the beginnings of your craft beer.
+There’s a story behind every cocktail, and a farmer that grew your craft beer from the ground.

 Not sure what the difference between rye whiskey, bourbon and scotch is?
 Want to know where the line is drawn between lagers and ales?
 Keep reading, and find out which 18 foods make the alcohol we find in bars and pubs around the world.